Education Research Current About VU Amsterdam NL

 Become the researcher of the future

-This Research Master offers you a unique proposition: while other computational social science programmes focus more on data methods, this Master's applies these methods to real-world problems with real-world organizations.
+This Research Master offers a unique proposition: while other computational social sciences programs tend to focus on data methods, this programme pairs methodological courses with theoretical and thematic courses to engage with real-world problems and real-world organisations.

 The start date of this Research Master is 1 September.